-- 1. Limit personal e-mail communication to their homes. - 2.
-Double-check the recipient's address. - 3.
-Protect the security of their passwords. - 4.
-Be careful about leaving programs operational and/or documents visible when computer terminals are unattended.

-- 5. Make use of screen savers with private passwords or automatic sign-off. - 6.
-Communicate via e-mail only those things they're comfortable having forwarded. - 7.
-Avoid using e-mail for particularly sensitive matters. - 8.
-Avoid using e-mail for time sensitive messages. - 9.
-Take time to make sure the message is clear and concise, and cannot be misconstrued.
+- 1. Double-check the recipient's address - 2.
+Protect the security of their passwords - 3.
+Be careful about leaving programs operational and/or documents visible when computer terminals are unattended - 4.
+Make use of screen savers with private passwords or automatic sign-off - 5.
+Communicate via e-mail only information they're comfortable having forwarded - 6.
+Avoid using e-mail for particularly sensitive matters - 7.
+Avoid using e-mail for time sensitive messages - 8.
+Take time to make sure the message is clear and concise and cannot be misconstrued